Critical analysis on the reproducibility of visual quality assessment using deep features: Discussion

-Beyond the problems described above, there are some concerns with the approaches in general.
+Beyond the problems described in the previous investigations, there are some concerns with the approaches in general.
 First, a support vector machine (SVM) is not an inherently scalable machine learning approach.
 Specifically, two characteristics of SVMs are problematic for scale:

-\begin{itemize} \item The memory storage requirements for the kernel matrix of SVMs scale quadratically with the number of items and \item training times of traditional SVM algorithms scale superlinearly with the number of items. \end{itemize}
+\begin{itemize} \item The memory storage requirements for the kernel matrix of SVMs scale quadratically with the number of items and \item Training times of traditional SVM algorithms scale superlinearly with the number of items.~\cite{si2017memory} \end{itemize}

 There are approaches to circumvent these problems, but for large-scale feature spaces with many data instances, SVMs commonly train slower and perform worse than simpler approaches.
 The dimension of the feature space of the inputs used here for VQA is close to a problematic size for SVMs to handle.
 Moreover, SVR is sensitive to model hyperparameters~\cite{tsirikoglou2017hyperparameters,ito2003optimizing}.
 Careful hyperparameter optimization is commonly performed to ensure the robustness and reproducibility of the results.